mandyhee/TO-628-Advanced-Big-Data-Analytics/README.md

 ### Homework 3
 Prediction of Tele-Marketing Call Success (N = 41188) using logistic regression, SVM, decision tree, kNN, ANN, as well as applied stack model method and compared model performance.
 Data preprocessiong including data cleaning, data exploration and normalization.
-Note: models were not pushed to repo insufficient memory.
+Note: models were not pushed to repo due to insufficient memory.

 ### Individual project
 Prediction of Legendary Pokemon (N = 801) using SVM, decision tree and kNN.
 Data preprocessiong including data cleaning, data exploration, missing data imputation (with random forest) and normalization.
 Variables selections were assessing using lasso regression.